 Most times, you don’t even need a full-on investigation to know that someone’s using your WiFi.
 Maybe it’s a roommate who hasn’t chipped in for the internet bills, or you’ve caught a neighbor taking advantage of it.
 You already know how to tighten things up in these cases.
 But what if you’re curious whether any unfamiliar devices are lurking on your network?
 Thankfully, identifying all connected devices is simple.

 Your router’s settings menu has a DHCP table that lists every device currently connected to your Wi-Fi, including their assigned IP and MAC addresses.
 This quick check can help you spot any unknown connections.
-If you need a more comprehensive view over time, there are certain software like Fing or GlassWire that allow you to monitor network activity in detail.
+If you need a more comprehensive view over time, there are certain software programs like Fing or GlassWire that allow you to monitor network activity in detail.

 However, know that tracing devices on your Wi-Fi network is not so straightforward anymore.
 Back in the day, your home network might only include a few obvious items like your laptop and gaming console.
 Now, with dozens of smart devices like thermostats, plugs, and even light bulbs, it’s easy to lose track.